mcconville/blog/_posts/blog/2022-01-04-thirteen-lessons.md

 I worked really closely with IBM Design, as a designer.
 With support from my team, I'd worked in a role that had seemed difficult to move to.

-### 2015 - Never stop experimenting
+#### 2015 - Never stop experimenting

 In 2015 Uwe saw me present my non profit app at an IBM conference.
 He asked me immediately after if I'd be open to working as a 'developer advocate' to work with customers, showing them how to build mobile apps on IBM Cloud.
 It was a dream job - where I could bring all of myself as a designer, a developer, a presenter, a traveler ... and an observor.

 I worked with The Gap, The UK Government, KP, ABC, Cigna, Boeing among others.
 I met developers in their labs, all over the US.
 It was enlightening, hearing about their use cases, working on studies, and prototyping apps with them.

-### 2016 - Tap into what makes you tick
+#### 2016 - Tap into what makes you tick

 2016 was the year David Bowie died, and somehow a year of reflection for me, in which I built a simple NLP app to reflect on Bowie, and understand why his loss affected me so much.
 It was in the things that made me tick - words, songs, creativity and design.
 It turned out that my project was an inspiration to others, and helped me travel to present it to the tech community and to businesses around the world.

 This year too, I led a team to create the Bluemix Mobile app, almost as a guerilla project within IBM.
 At the time, no other competitor had a mobile app for thier cloud.
 This app was among the most beautiful apps I've worked on ... yet the leadership of IBM Cloud deprioritized it.
 Today, IBM does not have a mobile cloud app, yet Amazon, Google and MS do.

-### 2017 - Take community service seriously
+#### 2017 - Take community service seriously

 For the rest of my life I'll be grateful for the gift of the Corportate Service Corps at IBM.
 I spent over a month in Brazil, working with a municipality, sharing my design and development skills and experience with a team there, and opening my eyes to diversity, beauty and struggles in a city in Sao Paulo State.
-I also made fantastic friends
+I also made [fantastic friends](https://mcconville.github.io/blog/anton/2017/08/23/my-csc-team-mates) who I still chat with, and hope to see again soon.

-### 2018 - Focused teams can move mountains
+#### 2018 - Focused teams can move mountains

 After my CSC, I accepted the offer of an engineering management role, and was given a team to rebuild.
 Rebuilding my team was one of the most challenging tasks I've had to do in my career.
 Setting new standards, and upholding goals, while helping the team grow.